Seungman-Choi/TAP-BD/README.md

 # TAP-BD: Turbulence-Aware Poisson Blind Deconvolution

 **TAP-BD** is a framework for robust image reconstruction under strong atmospheric turbulence and extremely low-photon conditions.
-This repository provides two implementations: one for simulation and one for experimental data.
+This repository provides two Matlab-based implementations: one for simulation and one for experimental data.

 ---